rajnandan1/zodiva/README.md

 - __Choose a Question__: Select an option that you have already entered in the section above.
 - __Add a Question__: Use this to add questions under that option for the user, to be asked by the zodiva bot just after the session starts.
 - __Enter  a Question__: Use the box on the left to enter question.
 You can add as many questions as you want.
-- __Enter  a Question__: Use the box on the right to enter the options.
+- __Enter  Options__: Use the box on the right to enter the options.
 Give a comma between each option.
 Only `text` options are supported as of now.
 User can only pick one option.